rolandtoth/Blog/input/in-search-of-the-best-free-file-manager/index.md

 I almost forgot about this one but fortunately I haven’t.
 I dare to say Double Commander is the best choice for someone coming from Total Commander.
 It has almost the same feature set as TC which is probably well enough for the average user, including me.
 As you might guess, that was the winner for me.

-This was the only application where I could set a dark theme without sacrifying anything (besides TC).
+This was the only application where I could set a dark theme without sacrificing anything (besides TC).
 Its internal file associations is at least as good as in TC.

 ### Pros